 1. Describe your classroom set up:

 When I was planning my classroom design, my main focus was flexibility.
-I was transitioning from a “table spot for everyone” to more of an open design with various seating options.
+I was transitioning from a “table spot for everyone” to more of an open-concept classroom design with various seating options.
 I planned spaces for those students who prefer to stand while they work as well as low seating options that incorporated movement and floor space.

 2. Why did you choose this particular layout?